Alexhuszagh/lattice/README.md

 ## Motivation

-Lattice is a modern, self-contained, thread-safe HTTP library for C++, abstracting away the low-level interfaces.
+Lattice is a modern, thread-safe, HTTP library for C++11.
 No more hand-encoded URL parameters or international domain names.

 **1. Code**
 ```cpp